-To comprehend the impact of this change, we need only to look at Google who has created a mobile-friendly web app designed to test the usability and speed of mobile websites.
+A great tool to be familiar with is Google's PageSpeed Insights tool which tests the usability and speed of mobile websites.
 Using mobile-friendly content can enhance your search presence amongst consumers who don’t have access to desktops.

 Job seekers can use this knowledge to their advantage by optimizing campaigns using the latest developments in mobile search and user experience.

 Businesses that use a digital marketing campaign strategy are more likely to see measurable results in the long term.
 Instead of planning on an ad-hoc basis, digital marketers need to create and implement campaigns based on analytics and quantifiable SEO data.